Artillex-Studios/Documentation/Writerside/topics/AxParties.md

 ## What is AxPlayerWarps?
-- A lightweight party system, perfect for minigame server.
+- A lightweight party system, perfect for minigame servers.

 ## Supported platforms:
 - Spigot (and forks, like, Paper, Purpur)